Streaming quantum gate set tomography using the extended Kalman filter: Kalman filters and gate set tomography

 The Kalman filter is relatively robust to over-estimation of the initial uncertainty, so there is some freedom in choosing the initial covariance estimate ${P}_0$.
 If ${P}_0$ is too small, then the filter may fail to converge, and if ${P}_0$ is too large, then the filter will explore more of parameter space early on in the estimation algorithm and thus converge more slowly.
 Ideally, the initial covariance should reflect the mean square error in the initial estimate.

 In our examples, we set ${P}_0$ to be equal to a scalar multiple of the identity matrix.
 We determined the magnitude of the covariance based on the outcome of a randomized benchmarking (RB) experiment, using the RB rate $r$ that estimates the average gate infidelity.
-Explicitly, we chose the initial covariance such that its trace is equal to $r$, which performed well in our simulations.
-More sophisticated schemes to determine ${P}_0$ could be derived and is left for future work.
+Explicitly, we chose the initial covariance such that its trace is equal to $r$.
+In this fashion, we run a single RB experiment before we deploy streaming GST, which adds a constant overhead to the protocol.
+More sophisticated schemes to determine ${P}_0$ could likely be derived and is left for future work.